National Centre for Physics

-Originally founded as National Centre for Physics in 1999, the site is dedicated for understanding and advancement of the physical sciences and mathematical logic— the site is located in Islamabad in Pakistan.
-The site closely collaborates and operates under the quadripartite supervision of International Center for Theoretical Physics (ICTP) in Italy, CERN in Switzerland, and the Pakistan Atomic Energy Commission (PAEC) on behalf of Ministry of Energy, Pakistan.
+Founded in 1999, the site is dedicated to the understanding and advancement of the physical sciences and mathematical logic.
+It closely collaborates and operates under the quadripartite supervision of International Centre for Theoretical Physics (ICTP) in Italy, CERN in Switzerland, and the Pakistan Atomic Energy Commission (PAEC).

-It is focused towards dissemination of knowledge in frontiers of physics for the universities and teaching organizations.
-The site endeavors to break the isolation of Pakistan's top scientists by offering them the opportunity to work with foreign scientists who are invited to lecture and also to participate in the sites research activities on a regular basis.

 History

 Origins

-Establishing world-class physics research institutes was proposed by a number of scientists.
+Establishing world-class physics research institutes in Pakistan was proposed by a number of scientists.
 The roots of NCP institutes go back to when Nobel laureate professor Abdus Salam, after receiving his doctorate in physics, came back to Pakistan in 1951.
-Joining his alma mater, Government College University as Professor of Mathematics in 1951, Salam made an effort to establish the physics institute but was unable to do so.
-The same year, he became chairman of the Mathematics Department of the Punjab University where he tried to revolutionise the department by introducing the course of Quantum Mechanics necessary for undergraduate students, but it was soon reverted by the vice-chancellor.
-He soon faced the choice between intellectual death or migration to the stimulating environment of a western institutions.
-This choice, however, left a deep impression on him and was behind his determination to create an institution to which physicists from developing countries would come as a right to interact with their peers from industrially advanced countries without permanently leaving their own countries.
-This resulted in founding to the International Centre for Theoretical Physics (ICTP) by Professor Abdus Salam in Italy.
+Joining his alma mater, Government College University, as Professor of Mathematics in 1951, Salam made an effort to establish the physics institute but was unable to do so.
+The same year, he became chairman of the Mathematics department of Punjab University, where he tried to revolutionise the department by introducing the course on Quantum Mechanics necessary for undergraduate students, but this was soon reverted by the vice-chancellor.
+He soon faced the choice between intellectual stagnation or moving to the stimulating environment of a Western institution.
+This period left a deep impression on him and informed his determination to create an institution at which physicists from developing countries could interact with their peers from industrially advanced countries without permanently leaving their own countries.
+This resulted in the founding of the International Centre for Theoretical Physics (ICTP) by Professor Abdus Salam in Italy.